chrreiter/BGL-TS-SBG-LakeTemp/README.md

 Notes
 - If an optional field is omitted, its default above applies per lake.
 - To override behavior for a specific lake (e.g., stricter freshness), set the optional field in that lake’s block only.

+### Behavior change

+- Salzburg OGD: The top-level `url` is now informational only.
+Fetching always uses the official "Hydrografie Seen" TXT dataset endpoint, aligning behavior with Hydro OOE (whose `url` is also informational).
+Any custom `url` previously set for Salzburg OGD will be ignored for data retrieval.